Aayush65/leaderboard/README.md

 ## Frontend

 The front end for this site is hosted on Github Pages.
-The repository for the server is [here](https://github.com/Aayush65/leaderboard).
+The repository for the frontend is [here](https://github.com/Aayush65/flipgame).

 ## Deployment